accc2023/starbucks-locator-on-route/README.md

     Now retry the pip command.

-6. Get a free Google API Key through following instructions on this site: https://cloud.google.com/docs/authentication/api-keys
+6. Get a free Google API Key by following the instructions on this site: https://cloud.google.com/docs/authentication/api-keys.
+Make sure you enable the key to be used for map-related API calls.

 7. Generate an API key.
 Navigate to the frontend folder and to index.html.
 8. Replace the placeholder for API_KEY with your actual API credentials: